Uplogix/docs/leo-kit-user-guide/local-manager-configuration/dialing-into-LM-through-RUDICS.md

 <!-- 5.5 -->

-This functionality allows you to dial into Local Managers through RUDICS.
-There are a couple ways to connect to RUDICS:
+This functionality allows you to dial into Local Managers through an Irridium modem without

 ### Method 1: Telnet directly into the RUDICS via PuTTY: